Soccer-France sticking with Lloris despite World Cup blunder

-June 13 France have no plans to ditch goalkeeper Hugo Lloris despite his blunder against Sweden in Friday's World Cup qualifier, manager Didier Deschamps said ahead of their friendly against England.
+June 13 (Reuters) - France have no plans to ditch goalkeeper Hugo Lloris despite his blunder against Sweden in Friday's World Cup qualifier, manager Didier Deschamps said ahead of their friendly against England.

 France looked to be heading for a draw against their Group A rivals but Lloris's stoppage-time rush of blood to the head saw the hosts snatch a goal deep into stoppage time to win 2-1.